isomerpages/moe-sls/_teacher-user-guide/Administer/Onboard New Students.md

 </li>
 <li>Click <strong>OK</strong></li>
 <li><p>A verification code will be sent to your email address.</p>
-<p> Note: For security reasons, you will need to key in a verification code to verify your identity.
+	<p><u>Note</u>: For security reasons, you will need to key in a verification code to verify your identity.
 The verification code is valid for 10 minutes.
 If the code has expired, you can request a new one by clicking <strong>Resend Verification Code</strong>.</p>
 </li>
 <li><p>Key in the verification code.</p>
 </li>